aumpierre-unb/Internal-Fluid-Flow-for-GNU-Octave/README.md

 to solve problems of internal fluid flow.
-All functions are based on the Poiseuille condition for laminar flow, the Colebrooke-White equation for turbulent flow, and the Darcy-Weissbach equation for head loss.
+All functions are based on the Poiseuille condition for laminar flow, the Colebrooke-White equation for turbulent flow, and the Darcy-Weisbach equation for head loss.
 The simplest problems on internal flow consist in computing either the Reynolds number or the Darcy friction factor